 "Join us for a night of glamour, beauty, and talent as we celebrate Filipino culture and heritage.
 Don't miss out on this exciting event full of performances, fashion, and the crowning moment," said Jay, during an interview in Quezon City recently.

-Jay also said that the MPGB will stage a male competition for me.
-The winner will compete at the Mister Grand Philippines Pageant.
+Jay also mentioned that the MPGB will hold a male competition, and the winner will compete in the Mister Grand Philippines Pageant.

-Actress Ruffa Gutierrez, her mom, Annabelle Rama, and Luis Christian Singson are some of the special guests during the finals.
+Annabelle Rama and Luis Christian Singson are some of the special guests at the finals of Miss Philippines Great Britain.

 Now on a visit to the Philippines, Jay said that the competition is looking for a winner who is committed.